jflamy/owlcms4/docs/Refereeing.md

 ## Jury

 In order to use a jury, in the current version, you need 3 or 5 refereeing devices connected to the computer running the Jury console.
-You may optionally have a separate keypad for the Head of the Jury (see below) in order to initiate deliberation and transmit decisions.
+You may optionally have a separate keypad for the jury president (see below) in order to initiate deliberation and transmit decisions.

 The juror devices are programmed just like for the referees, except that jury 4 uses keys 7 and 8, and jury 5 uses the keys 9 and 0.
 As for the referees, even-numbered keys mean "red".